 Deering envisioned his home being approached by boat, so it’s the bayside façade that received the grandest details, including the terrace where the photo shoot was now wrapping up.
 A breaker just a few feet out into the water was constructed like a wrecked classical barge cluttered with statues, a vessel of the Greek gods dashed against the Floridian coast.
 It’s the perfect spot to begin an exploration of the estate’s 50 acres among native rockland hammock trees.

 Unexpected little surprises greeted me throughout the grounds, starting with the waterfront gazebo.
 Multiple gardens host pools, waterfalls, grottoes, a maze garden, and a fountain garden.
-A tea house, reached via a little arched bridged, suggests a life of leisure, and a “casino” building houses a beautiful ceiling mural.
+A tea house, reached via a little arched bridge, suggests a life of leisure, and a “casino” building houses a beautiful ceiling mural.
 The statuary walks boast unspoiled views of the house and the enclosed loggias on the two stories.

 After I circumnavigated the building, I stepped inside for a closer look at how Deering lived.
 A central courtyard, originally open to the sky, is the heart of Vizcaya, with loggias leading from room to room framing it on all four sides.
 The first floor was given to the estate’s public areas — arcades and loggias, reception rooms with marble floors, a library, and a dining room, all furnished with recherché objects Deering acquired from Italy.
 The walls in the over-the-top music room are paneled with paintings framed with gilded wood moldings.
 Illuminated by an ornate Venetian chandelier, the room contains a gilded zither, a harp, and a 17th-century Italian spinet.